Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Stormcaller**: As an action, if you are outside you can spend an action to call upon a stormy cloud that covers your area for one hour.

-**Stormraider**: Whenever you deal lightning or thunder damage to a creature whilst in a storm you mark them with **Squall**.
+**Stormraider**: This weapon has a +1 crit chance and deals 1d6 additional lightning damage while in stormy weather.

-**Squall**: When a creature with **Squall** dies, if there is a storm above them lightning strikes from above and shatters the ground in a 15 feet radius around the corpse.
-All creature within the lightning strike must succeed a dexterity saving throw or take 2d8 lightning damage.
+**Squall**: If damage you deal would make a creature bloodied.
+The creature gains a mark of **Squall**.
+At the start of their next turn, they take 3d10 lightning damage.
+If the creature dies before the start of your turn, the lightninge instead explodes in a 30 feet radius.
+All enemy creatures must succeed a dexterity saving throw or take 3d10 lightning damage, halved on a success.
+The dc equals to 10 + twice your proficiency bonus.
+If you or an ally of yours is hit by this lightning surge, you gain temporary hit points instead of taking damage.
+Once this effect is used, it cannot be used again until 24 seconds have passed.

 _You gain +2 to attack and damage rolls using this weapon_